 The next thing you know, you’re waiting at the bus stop for your morning ride to work.
 And the next thing you know, you’re sitting through a very boring mancom meeting at work.
 And the next thing you know, you’re stuck in the rush hour traffic on your way home.
 And the next thing you know, you’re asleep even before your head hits your pillow.
 You realize that you don’t remember what actually happens in between these points.
 That happens a lot, you think to yourself.
 You’re hardly ever truly present in any of the moments in your life.

-Eight out of ten times, they ask you, so what has changed?
+They ask you, so what has changed?